 - Chin straps aren't adjustable on the sides

-This lightweight MIPS helmet from Specialized is just as stylish as it is functional.
+The lightweight Specialized Airnet MIPS Helmet is just as stylish as it is functional.
 Whether you’re tackling a long and steep climb on a hot summer day or you’re setting out to crush an existing PR, there’s plenty of ventilation to keep your head as cool as possible.

 An innovative cooling system, complete with deep internal channels and big vents, allows for maximum airflow.
 Quick-drying Merino wool pads help to manage sweat while keeping your head cool.
 The helmet is also equipped with lightweight webbing that won’t lose shape despite absorbing sweat or water.

 Front and rear vent grippers keep your eyewear securely in place.
-This MIPS bike helmet also has a micro-dial fit system along with reflective details to make you more visible to others on the road.
+A micro-dial fit system along with reflective details makes you more visible to others on the road.
 The Airnet MIPS is made for road cycling and is covered by a two-year warranty.